min2ha/ukwa-site/content/target/68657/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: David Davis says May's new Brexit customs plan is unworkable

 The Brexit secretary criticised the PM’s compromise proposal on single market membership and customs arrangements after Brexit, saying EU would not accept it